otoo0001/Hygs/README.md

-This is a repository with example scripts to access observed groundwater parameters.Connect to the database with the sample Query.py script.
+This is a repository with example scripts to access observed groundwater parameters.
+Connect to the database with the sample SQL_geowat.py script in the Query folder.
 Tables in the database: geography_columns geometry_columns spatial_ref_sys